craftofelectronics/craftofelectronics.github.com/syllabus.md

 ## Learning Outcomes

 ## Materials Online

-[This website](http://craftofelectronics.org/) is considered authoritative in all ways.
-This syllabus is subject to change; changes will be announced and/or discussed in class.
-You are responsible for being aware of these changes, and how they effect you.

 * We will use Moodle, provided by Berea College, for handing in assignments.
 * We will use [Dropbox](http://dropbox.com/) for making sure we never lose our work.